mw-orcl/Move_Improve/lab700/content.md

 ​	3.
 Provide your OCI login username

 ​	4.
 Provide the OCI Auth Token password to access the Object Storage.
-For instructor-led class this password has already been created for you.
+You should have created this in the earlier lab.
+For the instructor-led class this password will be provided to you.

 Note: For reference, an Auth Token can be created from your OCI user settings.
 The Auth Token creation will generate the password.